 Each week for our Sunday Service we have our lay persons involved with the following roles:

 Acolytes are lay volunteers who follow the Cross in the procession and recession and assist the priest during the worship service.
 An acolyte lights and sometimes carries candles, and helps in the preparation of communion.
-Our children and youth are encouraged to participate so a training session is held every year for those interested.
-Adults are also welcome to serve as acolytes.
+Youth and adults are encouraged to participate, so a training session is held every year for those interested.

 Altar Guild is a special group of lay persons who prepare the altar for services.
 The altar guild supervises all seasonal church decorations and is usually responsible for all flower arrangements.
 A member from the altar guild arrives early before the service to prepare the altar linens, and ensure our readiness for the worship service.
 Training for the altar guild is provided by the current members of the altar guild.

 Chalice Bearer are persons either, ordained or lay, who administer the chalice during Communion.
 This position is for those of high school age or older who have completed a training session held with clergy regarding the discipline for distribution of the sacramental cup.
 Generally, two people are needed per service.

 Lectors (Lay Readers) are lay persons who read the lectionary readings for the service consists of an Old Testament first reading, a psalm, a New Testament second reading, and the prayers of the people.
 In general a worship service has two lectors.